Formal and informal Coaching

 • Very frequent, possibly 5-10 with different individuals in any one day

-• Usually the line manager acts as coach, but could be any colleague in principle
+• Usually the line manager acting as coach, but could be any colleague in principle

 • No formal contract as this is implicit in the line manager/colleague relationship with the coachee